 A road named Ngee Heng

-Before the highways into Johor Baru city was built, Jalan Ngee (pronounced “Nee”) Heng was a main road that spanned the distance from the junction of Jalan Kebun Teh Lama to the intersection with Jalan Gereja and Jalan Trus.
+Before the highways into Johor Baru city was built, Jalan Ngee (pronounced “Nee”) Heng was a main road that spanned the distance from the junction of Jalan Kebun Teh Lama to the intersection where Jalan Gereja meets Jalan Trus.

 1960s photo of Jalan Ngee Heng during the annual

-Chingay parade; Row of shops at left is now replaced by
+Chingay parade; Row of shops at Left is now

-When Jalan Tun Abdul Razak opened as a dual-carriageway, Jalan Ngee Heng was reduced to a short road between Tropical Inn and Wisma Maria and changed into one-way traffic.
+When Jalan Tun Abdul Razak opened as a dual-carriageway, Jalan Ngee Heng was reduced to a short road between the former Tropical Inn and Wisma Maria and changed into one-way traffic.

 Jalan Ngee Heng was so named after the Ngee Heng kongsi or society, a powerful Teochew quasi-military revolutionary brotherhood that was opposed to the Ching dynasty but their activities in JB evolved into valuable social, political and administrative work that contributed to the state’s early economic growth.